enkidevs/curriculum/lua/roblox-studio/tweening-service-applications/multiple-tweens.md

     --wait() is also important in ensuring the code doesn't run too fast end
 ```
 Now you've made a spinning block with various attributes!
-You can use this as a platform, kill obstacle, or even add more to it!
+You can use this as a platform, lava block, or even add more to it!

 ---